StevenBlack/intl/readme.md

 assigned.
 This is useful if you sometimes forget to create hot keys for your menus.
 By default, it uses the first letter of the Menu Pad.
 If it is already being used by one of the other menu pads, it will proceed to the second letter, and so on.
-The CONFIG.FP argument can be either ON or OFF.
+The `config.fpw` argument can be either ON or OFF.
 When adding it to the Setup snippet, the argument is ignored.
 It is automatically turned on.
-Called: Setup snippet, CONFIG.FP.
+Called: Setup snippet, `config.fpw`.

 ----
 #### `*:AUTOPOS (GENMENUX Directive)`

 Allows the user to click on the line where the menu is to start.
-This results in a *:LINE directive being added to the Setup/Menu Procedure snippet.
+This results in a `*:LINE` directive being added to the Setup/Menu Procedure snippet.

 ----
 #### `*:AUTORUN (GENMENUX Directive)`

 Automatically runs the generated MPR file once it has been generated.
 Ignored when building from a project.
-Called: Setup snippet, CONFIG.FP.
+Called: Setup snippet, `config.fpw`.

 ----
 #### `*:BARHOT (GENMENUX Directive)`